iconindicators/appindicators/CONTRIBUTING.md

 The virtual environment `venv_run` will be created.

-Various operating system packages will likely need to be installed; refer to the installation instructions at the indicator's `PyPI` [page](https://pypi.org/project/indicatortest).
+Various operating system packages will likely need to be installed; refer to the installation [instructions](https://github.com/iconindicators/appindicators).

 Additional indicators may be appended to the above command.